 Okunoin Temple

-Okunoin (奥の院) is a sacred site in Japan, home to the mausoleum of Kobo Daishi, the founder of Shingon Buddhism.
-Kobo Daishi is believed to rest in eternal meditation, offering salvation to those who seek it.
-The site is a popular pilgrimage spot, featuring a cemetery with over 200,000 tombstones.
-The main path leads visitors to the Gokusho Offering Hall and the Gobyobashi Bridge, with a rich atmosphere of devotion.
-The Torodo Hall, lit by 10,000 lanterns, is the heart of Okunoin, standing near the mausoleum where Kobo Daishi rests.
+Okunoin (奥の院) is one of Japan’s most sacred sites, home to the mausoleum of Kobo Daishi, the founder of Shingon Buddhism.
+Kobo Daishi is believed to remain in eternal meditation at this site, offering salvation to those who seek it.
+As one of the most revered pilgrimage destinations in Japan, Okunoin features a vast cemetery with over 200,000 tombstones, creating an atmosphere of deep reverence and reflection.
+The main path leads visitors past significant landmarks, including the Gokusho Offering Hall and the Gobyobashi Bridge, each imbued with spiritual significance.
+At the heart of Okunoin stands the Torodo Hall, illuminated by 10,000 lanterns, located near the mausoleum where Kobo Daishi is said to rest in meditation.

 Hours and Fees